ruins/offline-narrative/README.md

 Notes about the Narrative Clip
 -----
+This code relies on cached data stored on a PC when the Narrative Clip attempts to upload to the cloud.
+It assumes that you have turned this option on in your Narrative Uploader.

 1. Accelerometer axes
    * x goes 'up' (out of the battery indicator)
    * y goes right (opposite direction to usb port)